sh-k-l/tvpal/README.md

 # TV Pal

-A full stack MERN application to track TV shows and organise them into a ranking list, which you can then share.
+A full stack MERN application to track TV shows and organise them into a ranking list, which you can then share ([here](http://tv-pal-2020.herokuapp.com/app/u/smc) is my list, please don't judge me).

-API and Front end hosted on Heroku: https://tv-pal-2020.herokuapp.com/app
+API and Front end hosted on Heroku [here](https://tv-pal-2020.herokuapp.com)

 DB hosted on MongoDB Atlas